Charles Baty

 My Traveling Blues: A life on the road with Charles Baty

-Famed blues guitarist Charles Baty (“Little Charlie and the Nightcats”) is a friend of HI Travel Tales.
-Although Baty semi-retired in 2008 he still hits the road to perform and is sharing his travel journal with us — a bit of Charles Baty traveling blues wisdom if you will.
+Famed blues guitarist Charles Baty (“Little Charlie and the Nightcats”) was a friend of HI Travel Tales.
+Baty semi-retired in 2008 but still hit the road to perform and enjoyed sharing his travel journal with us until his death on March 6, 2020.
+The Charles Baty collection is preserved as bit of Charles Baty traveling blues wisdom that remains timeless, like his music.